ESSA Establishes New ELL Requirements

 - Set long-term goals and conduct measurements of interim progress for students’ English language proficiency (ELP)

 - Develop a Progress in Achieving English Language Proficiency indicator

 - Include all ELLs in their updated accountability systems, particularly ELLs with disabilities, former ELLs, and recently arrived ELLs.

 TELL supports ESSA

-Test of English Language, or simply TELL™, by Pearson is a unique, tablet-based assessment that gives students, teachers, and district administrators the support they need to meet the new regulations of ESSA.
+Test of English Language Learning, or simply TELL™, by Pearson is a unique, tablet-based assessment that gives students, teachers, and district administrators the support they need to meet the new regulations of ESSA.